 How many of the units are occupied by owners rather than renters?
 At least 50% is a decent number to use as a base point, seeing as this is the lower cutoff point for some financing options.

-Some buyers prefer to see 70% or higher.
-The general perception is that owners are more personally invested and likely to take better care of their properties than renters do.
+Some buyers and lenders prefer to see 70% or higher.
+The general perception is that owners are more personally invested and likely to take better care of their properties than renters.

 It's all too common for recently built condo complexes to sue the builder or a contractor involved in the construction.
 In the soggy Pacific Northwest many complexes have at some point been involved in litigation regarding faulty installation of window flashings that allowed water intrusion, or have had to have their EIFS 'stucco' siding replaced.

-Tip: If a legal issue seems extremely likely to be resolved in a satisfactory manner soon, this can be a good opportunity for your buyer to get in on a unit that still has an unofficial price discount because of the litigation that has been damaging its market appeal.
+Tip: If a legal issue seems extremely likely to be resolved in a satisfactory manner soon, this can be a good opportunity for your buyer to get a unit that still has an unofficial price discount because of the litigation damaging its market appeal.
 (Especially true if your client is a cash buyer who doesn't have to worry about a lender nixing the deal due to the lawsuit.)

-Just keep in mind that there's always a risk the litigation will remain an albatross around the neck of the complex, and your client needs to be completely aware of that.
+When condo buying, keep in mind that there's always a risk the litigation will NOT be resolved.
+Nothing is a done deal until it is, and your client needs to be completely aware of that.

 Many large condo complexes hire an independent management company to run their affairs, whereas some smaller complexes are self-managed by homeowners.
 Either option can work well (or not).

-Regardless, this is something your clients should be aware of and have a chance to evaluate how it may affect them.
+Regardless, this is something your condo buying clients should be aware of so they have a chance to evaluate how it may affect them.

 Even when the complex is professionally managed, there is usually an association of homeowners who meet regularly to discuss issues regarding the complex.
 See if you can help your clients obtain minutes of recent homeowner meetings - these usually give you a window into what's happening in the community, and may give you a heads up about any upcoming special assessments.

-As part of the Purchase and Sale Agreement, your buyers may have a chance to review the Resale Certificate for the complex.
-(In Washington this is a state requirement that buyers don't even have the option to waive.)
+When buying a condo, buyers usually have a chance to review the Resale Certificate for the complex.
+(In Washington this is a state requirement that they don't even have the option to waive.)

 The Resale Certificate will show the financial condition of the complex, including the dollar amount of homeowner dues currently in default, and the amount held in Reserves for major expenditures.